 - Until recently, all nodulating and nitrogen fixing bacteria associated with leguminous plants were placed into a single genus, Rhizobium.

-- Now two ore additional genera, Azorhizobium and Bradyrhizobium, are recognized.
+- Now two additional genera, Azorhizobium and Bradyrhizobium, are recognized.

-- Rhizobiun species are fast growing whereas Bradyrhizobium grow slowly (brady means slow).
+- Rhizobium species are fast growing whereas Bradyrhizobium grows slowly (brady means slow).

 - Bradyrhizobium species nodulate soybeans, lupins, cowpeas, and various tropical leguminous plants.